 - Easy to work with

-- Understanding of brands, media relations and social media after more than 15 years’ working in media and PR
+- Understanding of brands, media relations and social media after almost 20 years working in media and PR

 - Organised and able to juggle multiple projects

 Ready to get started working together?
 Shoot me an email at hello(at)rebeccaandtheworld(dot)com or complete the contact form and let’s get the ball rolling!

 Thank you for your interest in Rebecca and the World and I look forward to getting the conversation started.